Michelle Prater, President & CEO

 Lisa serves on the staff parish relations committee and the youth council at Trinity United Methodist Church and volunteers at North Hall Middle School and Wauka Mountain Elementary School.

-Cheryl Vandiver joined the Community Foundation in 2008 and currently serves as vice president of development where she oversees building management functions, coordinates Foundation events and provides support for the NGCF board and committees.
+Cheryl Vandiver joined the Community Foundation in 2008 and currently serves as director of operations where she oversees building management functions, coordinates Foundation events and provides support for the NGCF board and committees.
 Cheryl is a graduate of North Georgia College, now the University of North Georgia, with a bachelor's degree in business administration.
 She has also received planned giving and major donor certifications.

 Prior to NGCF, Cheryl worked as a residential and commerical marketing representative with Atlanta Gas Light Company, a branch manager for Atlantic States Bank, and most recently as director of financial development and public affairs with the Northeast Georgia Chapter for the American Red Cross.
 Cheryl has been a Rotarian since 1995 currently serving as district awards chair and district secretary.
 She also serves on the Memorial Day Parade committee, co-chairs Green Street Christmas, and serves on the board for the Northeast Georgia History Center.